anvaka/fieldplay/README.md

 ## What?

-Let's assign to every point on a grid a vector `(1, 0)`, which means we have an arrow, pointing to the right:
+Let's assign to every point on a grid a vector `(1, 0)`.
+This means we have an arrow, pointing to the right:

 ![Vector field V(1, 0)](https://github.com/anvaka/fieldplay/wiki/images/field_1_0.png)